-Due to the severity of the ongoing drought, Medina Lake was at less than 5% of capacity on August 14, 2013.
+Due to the severity of the ongoing drought, Medina Lake is currently at 3% of capacity.
 The BMA has indefinitely suspended the availability of Medina Lake water to irrigation users.
 Due to water quality concerns, the DSP elected to indefinitely shut down the Plant in April 2013.
-As of August 14, 2013, the DSP has diverted and treated approximately 1,600 acre-feet of Medina Valley water in 2013.
+In 2013, DSP diverted and treated approximately 1,600 acre-feet of Medina Valley water.
+Water from Medina Lake is not expected to be delivered during 2014.